dart-lang/language/working/extension_structs/overview.md

 extension struct GenericData<T>(T y);
 ```

+**COMMENTARY(leafp):** *The point here is that the actual runtime representation
+  of the extension struct will simply be the value of the single unique field,
+  with no wrapper object*.

 ### Members of extension structs

 An extension struct may contain static and instance member definitions in the